Buffalo and Northwestern Railroad: History

-The town of Freedom was bypassed by the tracks.
+The tracks bypassed the town of Freedom.
 However, so important was the railroad that the town relocated to be on the line.

 The railroad’s independent existence was short-lived.
-The line was purchased by the AT&SF on July 1, 1920.
+The AT&SF purchased the line on July 1, 1920.
 Much later, the AT&SF filed for abandonment of 51 miles of the line, doing so on November 15, 1982.
 This has left Buffalo with no rail service.